qgroom/ias-dwc-proposal/proposal.md

 ### Justification

 Many species checklists express whether a taxon occurs in a region at the time of publication or whether it has become extinct.
 The most obvious field for this information is `occurrenceStatus`, but currently the DwC documentation only suggests `present`, `absent`, `common`, `irregular`, `rare` and `doubtful` as example field entries.
 However, presence, absence and rarity can equally be expressed using the field `individualCount` or `organismQuantity` and `organismQuantityType` terms.
-We suggest that `individualCount`, `organismQuantity` and `organismQuantityType` are best used to indicate the presence or absence of a taxon during a surveying event or observation.
+We suggest that `individualCount`, `organismQuantity` and `organismQuantityType` are best used to indicate the abundance of a taxon during a surveying event or observation.
 In contrast `occurrenceStatus` is best used in the context of a checklist where the assessment comes from a reasoned analysis of the evidence that leads to the assignment of presence or extinction.

 ### Definition